 About The EnQuest Code of Conduct

 Why Do We Have a Code of Conduct?
+4

 Who Does The Code of Conduct Apply To?
+4

-How To Get More Information or Guidance
+How To Get More Information or Guidance 4

-What if I Suspect The Code is Not Being
+What if I Suspect The Code is Not Being Complied With?
+5

-Complied With?
 What Happens if The Code is Not Complied With?
+5

-6 Who is Responsible for Ensuring The Code is Complied With?
-6 Are There Any Exceptions to The Code?
-6
+Who is Responsible for Ensuring The Code is Complied With?
+5

+Are There Any Exception ons

-How To Report Concerns
+How To Report Concerns Reporting Concer

+Reporting Concerns O

-Reporting Concerns 'Speak Up' Reporting What Should Be Reported What Should Not Be Reported Safeguards for Those Who Report How to Use The Reporting Line
+'Speak Up' Reporting Line 6

+What Should Be Reported 6

+What Should Not Be Reported 7

+Safeguards for Those Who Report 7

+How to Use The Reporting Line 7